GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

    sed -i "s/REMOTE_STATE_BUCKET/${remote_state_bucket}/" ./common.auto.tfvars
    ```

-1. Provide the user that will be running `./tf-wrapper.sh` the Service Account Token Creator role to the bu3 Terraform service account.
+1. Provide the user that will be running `./tf-wrapper.sh` the Service Account Token Creator role to the ml Terraform service account.

 1. Provide the user permissions to run the terraform locally with the `serviceAccountTokenCreator` permission.